 - Details on how the company will use the funds raised under SEIS.

-- An explanation of how the company meets the risk to capital condition
+- An explanation of how you meet the risk to capital condition

 - A schedule of all tax-advantaged investments received by the company, including the amount, date and scheme under which each investment was received.